 Because full keystroke histories typically contain usernames, passwords, and message communications, keyloggers can be used by criminals to steal personal information or, in more severe cases, for identity theft.
 Keylogger protection is an important component of any antivirus with phishing protection.

 A family of operating systems built on the Linux kernel.
 The operating system is free and open-source and many variants (called “distributions”) exist; the most popular of which is Ubuntu.
 Although it is the dominant choice of operating system for servers, Linux has the smallest market share of the major desktop operating systems.
+View the best antiviruses for Linux in 2023.

 Local Area Network (LAN)